Vital Communities Grant Guidelines

 The Chicago Commitment team invests in people, places, and partnerships to advance racial equity and build a more inclusive Chicago.
 The Vital Communities focus of the strategy draws on these three elements to support a diverse and resilient metropolitan area.

 Chicago is a global city with vibrant, diverse neighborhoods and a strong civic culture.
-And yet systemic disparities create unequal access to resources and opportunities for Black, Latina/o/x, Indigenous, Asian, LGBTQIA+, and disabled people and communities—especially when these multiple identities intersect.
+Yet historical and current systemic disparities create unequal access to resources and opportunities for many groups, including Black, Latine, Indigenous, Asian, LGBTQIA+, and disabled people and communities—especially when these multiple identities intersect.

 Criteria